+Teaching Staff: Ross Scanlon

-Teaching Staff: Morgan Cooke Term: 1 - 3 Average Teaching hours: 8 hours per week
+Term: 1 - 3

 In this course the fundamental principles of singing are taught, through discussion of vocal and musical concepts and demonstration by the teacher.
 The course aims to develop a greater understanding of the singing mechanism through work on posture, breathing, resonance, vowels, consonants, etc. Students are encouraged and aided to make links with other disciplines on the course.
-The course aims to give the student the opportunity to The Lir Bachelor in Acting (Hons) 35 develop further in performance through formal and informal presentations.
+The course aims to give the student the opportunity to develop further in performance through formal and informal presentations.